javierbyte/clashjs/README.md

 * A player can collect ammo in the moment it steps over it.
 A new coin may appear in any moment of the game.
 * If nobody dies or collects a coin in 50 turns, the game will be considered a tie with all the survivors.

-### FAQ
-#### What happens if two players shots each other in the same turn?
-They both die.

-#### What happens if two player try to move to the same square?
-The will both move to that square.
-Players can overlap.
-I hope one of them to be smart enough to kill the other ASAP.

-##### And if there is a coin..?
-Both of them gets it.
-There can be a tie.

-#### And if a players tries to move out of the grid?
-They will simple do not move.

 # Game Technical Spec.

 ## Problem.